List of Stanley Cup challenge games: 1893–94

 The first Stanley Cup playoff game occurred on March 17, 1894.
 At the end of the Amateur Hockey Association of Canada season, four teams tied for the AHAC championship with records of 5–3–0.
 This created problems for the AHAC governors and the Cup's trustees since there was no tiebreaking system in place.
 After long negotiation and the withdrawal of Quebec from the championship situation, it was decided that a three-team tournament would take place in Montreal, with the Ottawa Hockey Club getting a bye to the finals (being the sole "road" team).
 In the first Stanley Cup playoff game ever, the Montreal Hockey Club defeated the Montreal Victorias, 3–2.
-Five days later in the first Stanley Cup Finals game, the Montreal HC successfully defended their title with a 3–1 win over Ottawa.
+Five days later in the first Stanley Cup Final game, the Montreal HC successfully defended their title with a 3–1 win over Ottawa.